 Now, if the forecasted sales for the year 2015 are 300, the working capital as per this method would be 200.472.
 (Working Capital = -15.078 + 0.7185 * 300 = 200.472).
 Similarly, all the components can be calculated.

 Advantages and Disadvantages

-The advantage of this method is that it is based on the regression analysis which is a proven method of forecasting.
-Bigger the amount of data we have, better are the chances of accuracy with this method.
-Its drawback is that it is not simple like percentage of sales method.
-The understanding and calculation, both are difficult and lengthy.
+The advantage of this method is that it is based on regression analysis, a proven method of forecasting.
+The bigger the amount of data we have, the better are the chances of accuracy with this method.
+Its drawback is that it is not simple like the percentage of sales method.
+The understanding and calculation both are difficult and lengthy.